MessiNN/chatbot-transformer-Early_Stage-/README.md

 # PyTorch Implementation of a Chatbot using Transformers

 This is an experiment on using Transformers to build a Chatbot (Question-Answer System).
-The code is NOT heavily commented yet and still in it's testing phase.
+The code is NOT heavily commented yet and still in it's testing and development phase.

 ## Requirements
 PyTorch 1.1.0 or higher, Python 3.6/3.7 +